 This Fund is a capital fund, valued at the end of 2019 at £75,240.
 Being a capital fund, grants can only be paid from the interest earned, which is currently less than £1,000 a year.
 Grants are paid only for work carried out by UK bell founders and UK bell-hangers on bell restoration projects in countries outside the UK and Ireland.

 To date, 37 grants have been awarded totalling £39,999 (yes, exactly!).
 Countries awarded are: Africa 8, Australia 24 (of which 18 were for New South Wales, thanks to the hard work of Ron Shepherd), Canada 1, France 1, New Zealand 1, and United States of America 2.

 Applications for grants from the Fund are invited each year by a notice in The Ringing World, on the CCCBR website and by notification to ringing organisations outside the British Isles.
 Details of the allocation criteria and administrative procedures are posted on the CCCBR website.

 Applications for the annual allocation of grant awards must be received by the following 31st January.
 Available money is allocated as set out in the Guidance for Applicants.

 The Fred E. Dukes International Bell Fund is not open for further donations.
 Anyone wishing to contribute to a bell restoration fund may wish to consider making a donation to the Central Council Bell Restoration Fund, which also funds international projects.

 For further information, please contact the Fund Administrator by e-mail at email@example.com.

-You may download any of the four fund documents at the links below:
+You may download any of the three fund documents at the links below: